We've got another hour of exciting, unpredictable broadcast excellence straight ahead here on the one and only Rush Limbaugh program.

 I want to squeeze this in before we have to get out of here.

-Um is a legal reporter for ABC News, and she's excellent.
+Jan Crawford Greenberg is a legal reporter for ABC News.

-I'm not gonna say too much because I'll ruin her career.
+I'm not going to say too much because I'll ruin her career.

-I've I've praised various journalists, networks, and um get in trouble.
+I've praised various journalists, networks, and they get in trouble.

-Testimony contradicted Gonzalez and U.S. matters sparked controversy.
+Testimony contradicted Gonzalez in U.S. matters, sparked controversy.

-That official, Deputy Attorney General Paul McNuldy, ignored White House Counsel Harriet Myers and senior lawyers in the Justice Department when he told the committee last month of specific reasons why the administration fired seven U.S. attorneys and appeared to acknowledge for the first time that politics was behind one dismissal.
+That official, Deputy Attorney General Paul McNulty, ignored White House counsel Harriet Myers and senior lawyers in the Justice Department when he told the committee last month of specific reasons why the administration fired seven U.S. attorneys and appeared to acknowledge for the first time that politics was behind one dismissal.

 According to that email, Myers said the administration should take the firm position it wouldn't comment on personnel issues.

-Until McNuldy's testimony, administration officials had consistently refused to publicly say why specific attorneys were dismissed and insisted the White House had complete authority to replace them, which is true.
+Until McNulty's testimony, administration officials had consistently refused to publicly say why specific attorneys were dismissed and insisted the White House had complete authority to replace them, which is true.

-That was Gonzalez's approach when he testified before the committee in January.
+That was Gonzalez' approach when he testified before the committee in January.

-But McNuldy, who worked on Capitol Hill twelve years, believed he had little choice but to more fully discuss the circumstances of the attorney's firings, according to a Justice Department official that's familiar with all this.
+But McNulty, who worked on Capitol Hill 12 years, believed he had little choice but to more fully discuss the circumstances of the attorney's firings, according to a Justice Department official that's familiar with all this.

-McNully believed that Senators would demand additional information, and he was confident he was confident.
+McNulty believed that senators would demand additional information, and he was confident.

 He was confident he could draw on a long relationship with New York Senator Chuck Schumer in explaining in more detail.